koshirok096/koshirok096/README.md

 # I'm a web developer & desginer in Vancouver, Canada.
 Available for web development and design.

 - 🤝 I’m currently collaborating on Waniskaw Foundation.
-- 👯 I’m currently active as a freelancer, and looking for opportunities for collaboration or employment.
-Please feel free to contact me.
+- 👯 I’m looking for opportunities for collaboration or employment.
+Please feel free to contact me if you're interested in.

 # Information